vorbrodt/Python-automation/README.md

 # Python-automation
 Different automations using Python.
 Currently:

-- An organizer for the download folder which runs automatically
+- An organizer for the download folder which runs automatically.
+The Python script is run through the Automator.

 - A shell and Python script, which togheter creates git repository locally and on github.
-The command "creategitrep repository_name" is used in the terminal to execute the files
+The Python script utilizes web scraping through using selenium.

 ## Running the download organizer automatically (macOS)
 - Run: chmod 755 filename